andopepe/popl-parser-project/README.md

 # Principles of Programming Languages Parser Project

 # Project Description
-* This project was to write a grammer for a basic version of Python.
-The grammer was created with ANTLR
+* This project was to write a grammar for a basic version of Python.
+The grammar was created with ANTLR
-* The grammer supported the following:
+* The grammar supported the following:
    - Arithmetic operators (+, -, *, /, %,)
    - Assignment operators (=, +=, -=, *=, /=)
    - if/elif/else blocks